johndevitis/classy/README.md

 generate class definition code in default C:\Temp directory
-    *note:* by passing a false boolean to the create_class() method we are saying that we do not want to create the class folder @myclass
+    *note:* by passing a false boolean to the create() method we are saying that we do not want to create the class folder @myclass
 ```
-c.create_class(0)
+c.create(0)
 ```

 ## create a custom class - folder version